Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 Porto’s best neighborhoods

-As in many places, the first homework before choosing where to stay in Porto is to list the sights of interest in each of the city’s regions.
+As in many places, the first homework assignment before choosing a hotel in Porto is to list the sights of interest in each of the city’s regions.

-This makes a lot of difference when it comes to knowing where to stay.
+This makes a lot of difference in knowing where to stay.
 You also might want to know how to get from there to the main attractions in the city.

 Below, you can find a brief description of the main neighborhoods and why you might want to stay in each one of them.

-However, in a nutshell, the coolest area in Porto are the following:
+However, in a nutshell, the coolest areas in Porto are the following:

 Where to stay in Porto | Historic Center